Unexpected Paris Sights To Add To Your Travel List

 Mansions of the Marais

-One of the most unique neighborhoods in Paris, and also the one containing the largest jumble of pre-modern buildings, the Marais started out as swampland, became the 17th-century playground of the rich and famous, sunk into obscurity, and then was reborn in the later 20th century as one of the hippest quartiers in the city.
+One of the most popular neighborhoods in Paris, and also the one containing the largest jumble of pre-modern buildings, the Marais started out as swampland, became the 17th-century playground of the rich and famous, sank into obscurity, and then was reborn in the later 20th century as the hippest quartier in the city.
 With all those changes it's amazing that there are still magnificent examples of the royal mansions built 400 years ago.
-We look at five of the best.
+Let's visit five of the best.

 The Paris Catacombs